The links to the travel policies are below.

 - Units may not establish lower limits or more restrictive policies (i.e. mileage rate or meals) for travel unless required by an outside entity.

 - Where feasible and appropriate, you should have the university pay pre-trip travel expenses before the trip (usually by purchasing card).

 - Travel expenses that will be reimbursed by another organization rather than by the university should not be charged to the university.
 The cost of airline tickets and other travel expenses should be borne by the traveler and the traveler reimbursed directly from the organization.

 - The Extended Work Day policy is for travel that causes the employee to work in excess of a normal schedule outside of assigned work location(s) and/or assigned tasks.
 It is reimbursed at a set rate of $21 for the day.
-Please note: this is a change from the policy taught in June/July 2012.

 - Receipts less than $75 not required other than for hotel and supplies.

 The University has an accountable plan that allows it to reimburse employees for authorized business expenses with no effect on compensation.
 Under this plan, the employee must have incurred travel expenses while performing services for the University (BPM-505).
 Individuals using a personal vehicle for official business will be reimbursed based on the mileage of the most direct route incurred as a result of business need, plus any costs of parking and tolls.
 An online mapping service may be used to verify mileage requested is reasonable.
 The mileage reimbursement rate is set by the Controller’s Office by January 1 for each calendar year (BPM-504).